094459/newsletter-oss-projects/README.md

 [powertools-lambda-kotlin](https://aws-oss.beachgeek.co.uk/3dv) This project demonstrates the Lambda for Powertools Kotlin module deployed using Serverless Application Model with Gradle running the build.
 This example is configured for Java 8 only; in order to use a newer version, check out the Gradle configuration guide in the main project README.
 You can also use sam init to create a new Gradle-powered Powertools application - choose to use the AWS Quick Start Templates, and then Hello World Example with Powertools for AWS Lambda, Java 17 runtime, and finally gradle. (#178)

 ### Networking

+**rust-s3-cdn**

+[rust-s3-cdn](https://aws-oss.beachgeek.co.uk/3j4) provides a Least Recently Used (LRU) cached proxy for AWS S3 written in Rust.
+I actually had to look up [LRU](https://helpful.knobs-dials.com/index.php/Cache_and_proxy_notes#Least_Recently_Used_(LRU)) as this was a new term for me.
+The repo provides a couple of reasons why you might want to use this tool, as well as helping you be aware of caveats too.

 **trading-latency-benchmark**